didlie/secure_php_application/README.md

-"# Secure PHP Application, a framework."
+# Secure PHP Application, a framework.